dotnet9-templates/dotnet-9/README.md

 see comments in code. afterwards, run dotnet watch to see the command line in the API folder. in the api folder after creation from dotnetwatch you should see the data in the fake database in the API folder.

+== Starting at Section 2 Part 11 ==

+color on info doesn't work on dotnet watch. use dotnet run because of .NET 9 updates . . . causes this error.